UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Methodology

-Our goal is to learn an operator $\gG_\theta$ which, for a given PDE $s$, predicts the state of the PDE at time $t+1$ based on its state at time $t \in [T_s]$.
-That is:

-Hence, we need to define a unified representation for the inputs so a model can handle all different quantities at once.

-\textbf{Unifying Dimension } Let $d = \max_{s \in S} d^s$.
+\textbf{Unifying Dimension } Let $d^s$ denote the dimension of the PDE $s$ and $d = \max_{s \in S} d^s$.
 We want to represent all datasets in $\R^d$.
-Thus, for PDEs with $d^s < d$, the final $d - d^s$ coordinates of $x_i^s \in W_n^s$ are set to zero.
+Thus, for PDEs with $d^s < d$, the final $d - d^s$ coordinates of $\bx_i^s \in W_n^s$ are set to zero.
 In this work, we mainly consider PDEs defined over one- and two-dimensional domains, i.e., $d^s \in \{1, 2\}\ \forall s \in S$.
-Hence, for PDEs with $d^s = 1$, the point $x \in \Omega^s$ is represented as $(x, 0)$.
+Hence, for PDEs with $d^s = 1$, the point $\bx \in \Omega^s$ is represented with the 2D-coordinate $(x, 0)$.
 Note that our methodology to unify the total number of dimensions in the PDE is general and can be adapted to PDEs defined in higher-dimensional domains as well.
-In the following, we will denote $\bu_t^s(\bx)$ as the value of the the function $\bu_t^s$ on all the points in $W_n^s$, unless stated otherwise.
+In the following, we will denote $\bu_t^s(\bx)$ as the value of the function $\bu_t^s$ on all the points in $W_n^s$, unless stated otherwise.

-\textbf{Unifying Physical Quantities } We consider a fixed set $V = \{v_1, v_2, \cdots v_N\}$ of $N$ physical quantities and only train our model on the physical quantities that belong to $V$ for each PDE.
-The quantities that we consider in this paper are velocity (in the $x$ and $y$ directions), pressure, and density, which means $N=4$.
+\textbf{Unifying Physical Quantities } We consider a fixed set $V = \{v_1, v_2, \cdots v_N\}$ of $N$ physical quantities and train our model on the quantities that belong to $V$ for each PDE.
+The quantities we consider in this paper are velocity (in both $x$ and $y$ directions), pressure, and density, and they are the superset of all quantities for the PDE families we evaluate.
+This leads to $N=4$.
 If a dataset does not use a particular quantity, the entire dimension corresponding to it is set to 0.

-Following the above procedure, we lift every PDE to a unified spaced such that $\bu^s \in \R^{T_s \times N \times n^d}\ \forall s \in S$.
-To obtain the datasets for the forward prediction problem, we generate input-output pairs via autoregressive teacher-forcing: for each time step $t\in [T_s]$, we use $\bu^s_t$ to predict $\bu^s_{t+1}$, thereby yielding $T_s-1$ pairs of data from a single trajectory.
-We also append the coordinates of each $x_i^s \in W^s_n$ to the input and maintain an output mask for each data point, masking out the zero-padded dimensions when computing the loss.
+With the above procedure, we lift every PDE to a unified space so $\bu^s \in \R^{T_s \times N \times n^d}\ \forall s \in S$.
+To obtain the datasets for forward prediction, we generate input-output pairs via autoregressive teacher-forcing: for each time step $t\in [T_s]$, we use $\bu^s_t$ to predict $\hat \bu^s_{t+1}$, yielding $T_s-1$ pairs of data from a single trajectory.
+We append the coordinates of each $\bx_i^s \in W^s_n$ to the input and maintain an output mask to mask out the zero-padded dimensions when computing the loss.